-He futher adds, “Very few film poster artists remain in India who haven’t given up the paintbrush entirely so as to speak, and I am glad to have found them and to be working with them.
+He further adds, “Very few film poster artists remain in India who haven’t given up the paintbrush entirely so as to speak, and I am glad to have found them and to be working with them.
 Working with them is a continuous challenge.
 These artists are used to making massive sized posters and billboards.
-Cutting this down to size and minimizing the surface area to be painted on is a very challenging task for the artists – but their determination and hard work has seen us through.”
+Cutting this down to size and minimising the surface area to be painted on is a very challenging task for the artists – but their determination and hard work has seen us through.”

 What makes Indian Hippy so unique